-Fingerstyle Arrangement of Pink Floyd's "Comfortably Numb," Filmed with Guitar-Mounted Camera — Video
+Fingerstyle Arrangement of "Comfortably Numb" Shot with Guitar-Mounted Camera

 Below, check out a video of guitarist Thomas Leeb performing a solo acoustic-fingerstyle arrangement of Pink Floyd's "Comfortably Numb."